Dream Machine fluidity

 Can I use Luma Ray 2 output commercially?

 Yes on all paid plans. gVideo passes through Luma Labs' commercial licensing for Ray 2.
-Free tier outputs are watermarked and personal-use only.
+Free tier outputs are personal-use only.

 Ready to generate with Luma Ray 2?